 As part of the stakeholder planning process, local partners identified priority habitats and associated species for conservation action in the Virginia Highlands.

 Partners in this region also identified a need for assistance with landscape-level planning and comprehensive stand-level forest management recommendations.
-To fill this need, AMJV led focal landscape partners in the development of a first draft of Oak-Hickory Forest Management Recommendations for the VA Highlands Focal Landscape, which was completed in April 2020.
-After receiving feedback from partners in Virginia and beyond, a revised version of the document is now available.
-Oak-Hickory Forest Management Recommendations for the VA Highlands Focal Landscape.
+To fill this need, AMJV led focal landscape partners in the development of Oak-Hickory Forest Management Recommendations for the VA Highlands Focal Landscape.
+The guide is written following an approach called Full Rotation Conservation Planning.

 In 2020, the AMJV Partnership received an award from the National Fish and Wildlife Foundation’s Central Appalachia Habitat Stewardship Program that launched our on-the-ground planning, management, and monitoring in the focal landscape.
 The objective of this project is to increase age-class and structural diversity to benefit golden-winged warbler, cerulean warbler and wood thrush by building a coalition of partners and landowners, identifying and addressing planning needs, initiating implementation of forest management activities, and enhancing capacity for future management.
 Project activities include the development of dynamic forest management plans for 5,100 acres of public and private lands, and initial implementation of forest management activities on 130 acres.
 To build capacity for forest management planning aimed at improving wildlife habitat, the project includes the development of best management practice guidance materials and an associated training workshop to increase the number of foresters available to write forest management plans that include enhancing wildlife habitat.
 Partners supporting this project include Virginia Dept. of Wildlife Resources, University of Maryland Center for Environmental Science Appalachian Laboratory, National Wild Turkey Federation, The Nature Conservancy in Virginia, Alliance for the Chesapeake Bay, Virginia Natural Resources Conservation Service, and the US Forest Service.